Exploring Art in London: 2013-14 Winter Break December 31, 2013 – January 10, 2014

 No one else will be accepted after 12 students make their deposit, but we will keep a waiting list in case someone drops out.

 A $500 nonrefundable deposit will be due at the time you accept your nomination to the program.
 A deposit slip will be attached to your nomination email.
 You must print this out and take it to the cashier’s office in Chubb Hall along with your $500 deposit.
-You will be billed the remaining balance for the London program along with your winter quarter fees in early December.
+The balance of the program cost will probably be applied to each student’s OU account before Spring Semester fees are applied.

 You can also order your passport by going to the Athens County Courthouse, 4th floor (740-592-3242).
 The passport fee is $110, and there is ALSO a $25 processing fee, bringing the total cost to $135.
+There will also be a fee for the photos for your passport.
 When applying, you must bring a valid driver's license and an original birth certificate or a certified copy of it (this means with an official stamp which has left a raised seal imprint).